The International Capital Markets Review: France

 The long-awaited creation of pan-European supervision authorities, including the European Banking Authority, ESMA and the European Insurance and Occupational Pensions Authority, has helped address the compelling need for supervision at European level.
 However, it also appears that in a post-Brexit context, it is time to streamline the governance framework at the EU level, and in this respect the European Commission made a legislative proposal to review the European Supervisory Authorities.
 This was supported by the AMF in a position paper of February 2018, in which it proposed a few adjustments to the proposal to enhance harmonisation across the European Union, a supervisory convergence and uniform interpretation of the European regulations.

-An outlook on the near future for capital markets has been provided by the AMF in a recent report on the markets and the risk outlook for 2020, with the following trends highlighted in the context of the covid-19 health crisis.
+An outlook on the near future for capital markets has been provided by the AMF in a recent report on the markets and the risk outlook for 2021, with the following trends highlighted in the context of the covid-19 pandemic.

-The economic shock induced by the health crisis is testing the financial sector's strength.
+The economic shock induced by the pandemic is testing the financial sector's strength.
 This sector has been very resilient so far, largely thanks to massive intervention and support from the authorities.
 The covid-19 outbreak triggered an unprecedented macroeconomic shock worldwide, affecting both supply capacity and demand.
-The repercussions for financial markets constitute a shock of a more severe nature than most of the stress tests imagined previously, and this coincides with additional operational problems (unavailability of workplaces, reduced capacity for communication, etc.)
+The repercussions for financial markets constitute a shock of a more severe nature than most of the stress tests imagined previously, and this coincides with additional operational problems (unavailability of workplaces and reduced capacity for communication).

 The financial sector's resilience has, however, been demonstrated by the orderly functioning of contingency plans and the fact that there has been no sign of systemic risk.
 Accordingly, market infrastructures have remained open, receiving – albeit with high levels of volatility – record volumes of equity trades (a peak of €11 billion daily on Euronext Paris – triple the usual volume), while the level of liquidity on some fixed income markets has deteriorated.

-However, the profound financial imbalances that were already present at the time of the shock have been exacerbated by the covid-19 crisis and the risk of a market correction, excessive debt, political tensions or a disorderly Brexit remain the key vulnerabilities.
+However, the profound financial imbalances that were already present at the time of the shock have been exacerbated by the covid-19 pandemic and the risks of a market correction, excessive debt, political tensions or a disorderly Brexit remain the key vulnerabilities.

-1 Olivier Hubert is a partner and Arnaud Pince is counsel at De Pardieu Brocas Maffei.
+1 Corentin Coatalem is a partner and Côme Chaine is a senior associate at De Pardieu Brocas Maffei.

 2 Regulation (EU) No. 648/2012 of the European Parliament and of the Council of 4 July 2012 on OTC derivatives, CCPs and trade repositories, part of the European Market Infrastructure Regulation (EMIR) – a body of European legislation for the regulation of OTC derivatives.